 Priority projects that require ministerial approval must have source control measures incorporated through ordinances, building standards, or similar standardized requirements; or a WQMP.

-The requirements of this section VIII apply to initial project applications received by the Permittees on or after the effective date of this Order.
-The requirements apply to Permittees’ projects where design has been initiated on the effective date of this Order and thereafter.
-For enforcement purposes, the relevant requirements of Order R8-2009-0030 for Orange County, Order R8-2010-0033 for Riverside County, and R8-2010-0036 for San Bernardino County shall apply to initial project applications received by Permittees before the effective date of this Order.
+The requirements of this section VIII pertaining to priority projects apply to initial project applications received by the Permittees at least 90 days after the Executive Officer’s approval of Uniform Technical Guidance Documents pursuant to section VIII.C.4.
+The requirements apply to Permittees’ projects where design has been initiated at least 90 days after the Executive Officer’s approval of Uniform Technical Guidance Documents pursuant to section VIII.C.4.
+The relevant requirements of Order R8-2009-0030 for Orange County, Order R8-2010-0033 for Riverside County, and R8-2010-0036 for San Bernardino County shall apply to initial project applications received by Permittees until 90 days following the Executive Officer’s approval of Uniform Technical Guidance Documents pursuant to sections VIII.C.4 and 5.
+All other requirements of section VIII pertaining to the general management of approved WQMPs are effective on the effective date of this Order.

 Each Permittee must employ a standardized form, checklist, or similar mechanism to document the basis for classifying a project as a priority project.
 Each Permittee is responsible for ensuring the accuracy of information relied on in support of the Permittee’s classification.